 Ok, so we’ve told you when to mail out your Christmas cards, but now you’re wondering how to make it actually happen with everything else you’ve got going on.
 We get it.
 To-do lists are never ending.
-So here are a few of our tips to actually make it happen in 2020!
+So here are steps to actually making it happen in 2021!

 Put each step here on your calendar!

 Address & stamp the envelopes.

 Pro tip: You can skip steps 3, 4 & 5 with Postable.

 Put it on your calendar.

 If you’re an avid calendar user then you know the value in actually adding tasks in.
 If it’s not on your calendar, it may very well not happen… At least not on time.

 Organize your Christmas card list.